apache/flink/docs/dev/table/connect.md

 **Consistency guarantees:** By default, a Kafka sink ingests data with at-least-once guarantees into a Kafka topic if the query is executed with [checkpointing enabled]({{ site.baseurl }}/dev/stream/state/checkpointing.html#enabling-and-configuring-checkpointing).

 **Kafka 0.10+ Timestamps:** Since Kafka 0.10, Kafka messages have a timestamp as metadata that specifies when the record was written into the Kafka topic.
 These timestamps can be used for a [rowtime attribute](connect.html#defining-the-schema) by selecting `timestamps: from-source` in YAML and `timestampsFromSource()` in Java/Scala respectively.

+**Kafka 0.11+ Versioning:** Since Flink 1.7, the Kafka connector definition should be independent of a hard-coded Kafka version.
+Use the connector version `universal` as a wildcard for Flink's Kafka connector that is compatible with all Kafka versions starting from 0.11.

 Make sure to add the version-specific Kafka dependency.
 In addition, a corresponding format needs to be specified for reading and writing rows from and to Kafka.